mblockelet/opentezos/docs/blockchain-basics/main-properties.md

 ## What have we learned so far?
 This chapter described some of the pillars of the Bitcoin protocol and how they are articulated around the Nakamoto Consensus.
 You now understand that the Nakamoto Consensus integrates the Proof-of-Work consensus algorithm and a form of *social* consensus based on simple Economy principles.

-In the next chapter, we'll dig into the Proof-of-Work consensus mechanism to understand how it works in details.
+In the next chapter, we'll dig into the Proof-of-Work consensus mechanism to understand how it works in detail.

 ## References
 [1] https://blockstream.com/satellite/